Demographics of Mexico: Arab Mexicans

 Susana Harp Mexican singer and currently serves as a senator.

 An Arab Mexican is a Mexican citizen of Arabic-speaking origin who can be of various ancestral origins.
-The vast majority of Mexico's 1.1 million Arabs are from either Lebanese, Syrian, Iraqi, or Palestinian background.
+The vast majority of Mexico's 1.1 million Arabs are from either Lebanese, Syrian, or Palestinian background.
 Immigration of Arabs in Mexico has influenced Mexican culture, in particular food, where they have introduced Kibbeh, Tabbouleh and even created recipes such as Tacos Árabes.
 By 1765, Dates, which originated from the Middle East, were introduced into Mexico by the Spaniards.
 The fusion between Arab and Mexican food has highly influenced the Yucatecan cuisine.